This content is being reviewed in light of recent changes to federal guidance.

 CSL Office Hours and Staffing

-The CSL office in Summerfield Hall, Room 203 is open and staffed Monday-Friday from 8am-5pm.
+The CSL office in Summerfield Hall, Room 203 is generally open and staffed Monday-Friday from 8am-5pm.
+CSL & CURF Drop-In Office Hours are held Tuesdays from 2-4pm when classes are in-session.

 We can be contacted by phone at 785-864-0960 and by email at csl@ku.edu.